Will Insurance Cover My Roof Replacement?

 Ultimately, what is covered by insurance is governed by the terms of your policy.
 Make sure you are familiar with its terms, preferably prior to purchasing the policy.
 This guide will help you understand what roof damage is covered by insurance, when repairs or replacements are necessary and how to successfully file a claim to maximize your coverage.

-6 Types of Roof Damage
+What Types of Roof Damage Qualify for Insurance Coverage?

 Your roof is constantly exposed to elements that can cause serious damage — some unpredictable and others preventable.
 While certain types of damage may be covered by insurance, others fall under the homeowner’s responsibility.
 Understanding these risks can help you protect your roof and avoid costly repairs.